 AACR Princess Takamatsu Memorial Lectureship

-This lectureship will recognize an individual scientist whose novel and significant work has had or may have a far-reaching impact on the detection, diagnosis, treatment, or prevention of cancer, and who embodies the dedication of the Princess to multinational collaborations.
+The AACR and the Princess Takamatsu Cancer Research Fund established this lectureship in 2007 in honor of the late Imperial Highness Princess Takamatsu.
+The lectureship is intended to recognize an individual scientist whose novel and significant work has had or may have a far-reaching impact on the detection, diagnosis, treatment, or prevention of cancer, and who embodies the dedication shown by Princess Takamatsu to multinational collaborations.

 Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.